RedisGrafana/RedisGrafana/docs/redis-datasource/redis-graph/GRAPH-PROFILE.md

 # GRAPH.PROFILE

-This command constructs a query execution plan but does not run it.
+This command executes a query and produces an execution plan augmented with metrics for each operation's execution.

 !!! info "RedisGraph"